GradleUp/auto-manifest/README.md

 Auto Manifest ![CI](https://github.com/GradleUp/auto-manifest/workflows/CI/badge.svg)
 =============

-Android projects set up via Gradle build system. `AndroidManifest.xml` file is crucial to define Android specific properties like `minSdkVersion`, `uses-permission` etc. Some of are defined through `build.gradle` and AGP (Android Gradle Plugin) merges them automatically.
+`AndroidManifest.xml` file is crucial to define Android specific properties like `minSdkVersion`, `uses-permission` etc.

 Unfortunately, `package` property must be defined in `AndroidManifest.xml` and mandatory for `BuildConfig` and `R ` class generation.
 In most of my Gradle modules, `AndroidManifest.xml` is just 1 line: